rust-gamedev/rust-gamedev.github.io/content/news/030/index.md

 [@anastasiaopara][country-slice-twitter]'s hobby project, where users can draw a small procedurally assembled scene.

-Newest addition is an erase brush and an ability to continue existing walls.
+The newest addition is an erase brush and an ability to continue existing walls.

 [@anastasiaopara][country-slice-twitter] also shared [a Twitter thread][country-slice-discussion]
 about doing procedural generation in Houdini vs Rust & OpenGL.